 - May 1 deadline is for summer, fall and academic year study abroad programs

-- Applicants will be notified via UWL email regarding the outcome of their application, including the amount of scholarship awarded by January 1 for fall submissions and June 1 for spring submissions.
+- Applicants will be notified via UWL email regarding the outcome of their application, including the amount of scholarship awarded in January for fall submissions and June for spring submissions.

 - Scholarship awards will appear on student bills the semester following the application submission.

 Eligibility: Current full-time UWL undergraduate (2.5 GPA) or graduate students (3.0 GPA) who meet one of the following criteria (not based on financial need):